Ghost Portrait, my third novel, was published by Sceptre in 2005.

 Based on a radio play that I wrote while a drama student (and which received a staged reading at LAMDA, with Oliver Ford Davies gamely taking the role of Nathaniel Deller), Ghost Portrait was long in the making.
 It touches on themes that are increasingly central to my writing.
 You can learn more about the historical Diggers here and here.

 After the defeat of their social experiment, many Diggers became Quakers.
-In the years since I published Ghost Portrait, I have become a member of the Religious Society of Friends and moved to the Quaker Community in Bamford, Derbyshire.
+In the years since I published Ghost Portrait, I have become a member of the Religious Society of Friends and lived for a time at the Quaker Community in Bamford, Derbyshire.
 It can be argued that such intentional communities have their roots in soil first turned by these seventeenth century radicals.

 Here’s a piece I wrote for The Independent on Sunday, pub June 19, 2005:

 Many of us have, thanks to television, a specific picture of the English Civil War: ordinary plumbers, accountants and IT consultants marching in fancy dress under the Stansted flight path.
 Battles will always capture people’s imagination and if it’s the military stuff that interests you, I recommend The English Civil War by Peter Young and Richard Holmes.
 Strategy and operations are covered in excited detail and one can imagine, while reading it, the splendid Mr Holmes speaking to camera as he trudges through wheat fields.
 The Civil Wars Experienced by Martyn Bennett explores the impact of the wars (as they really were) on ordinary people.
 The present Routledge edition looks like a school textbook but don’t let that put you off.